timotoots/wavespace/README.md

 # Wavespace

-Simple, hackable, open-source spatial audio mixer.
+Simple, hackable, open-source spatial audio and light mixer.

 Not meant for public release, but feel free to use it however you want.

 # Hardware: